gl1tterbomb/gl1tterbomb/README.md

 ★ Shows I like - Villainous, Care Bears, Batman 2004/The Brave and the Bold, Njnjago, TT/TTG, MLP,

 ★ favorite characters?
 Hmmm, kinda hard question.
-I am very basic.:3 My favorites are Hal Jordan and Booster Gold..
+I am very basic.
+My favorites are Hal Jordan and Booster Gold..
 (I'm his number #116 fan trust).
-I have more… Wonderwoman, Bart allen, Wally West, Ted Kord, Ice, Max lord, Guy Gardner… etc..
+I have more… Wonderwoman, Bart allen, Wally West, Ted Kord, Ice, Max lord, Guy Gardner, much more.

 ★- ships; I do also multi/crossover/rarepairs and OC/canon; I enjoy people yapping about their AU. interesting or not.
 I still won't judge, and I'll respect it.
 No matter whether it is a Ship, crossovers, headcanons, and others.
 I also want to meet more selfshippers,you guys are very cool!

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
-Any superheroes media I liked that's not the boys.
+Any superheroes media I liked that's not the boys or Batfam.
 Sorry I not a fan of them😓.
 I mostly into Green lantern and the Flash.
 JLI too

 ★ - pleease pleease I need more Booster Gold fans or any cool DC/Marvel friends plsss ;-;